Best Acoustic Guitar Microphones Of 2017

 The MC930 is a true condenser microphone developed with the requirements of a professional musician in mind.
 It is ideal for use in a range of applications including solo instruments, orchestras and choirs.
 The cardioid polar pattern includes a heightened level of off-axis sound rejection to achieve a clean, focused recording.
 The frequency range is 40 - 20,000 Hz, which is undoubtedly wide, but not quite flat.
 This will suffice for an acoustic guitar, but does not guarantee a completely realistic transmission in every application.
 Two fantastic features of the MC930 are the switchable pre-attenuation of 15 bB and the switchable bass roll-off filter with 6 dB/Octave at 250 Hz.
 The switchable pre-attenuation enables the microphone to function at an exceptional level at high sound pressure levels (up to 140 dB), and the bass roll-off filter makes up for proximity effects.
 The MC930 conveniently weighs just four ounces.

-With a price of approximately $570, the MC930 from Beyerdynamic is the most expensive microphone on this list by a significant margin.
+The MC930 from Beyerdynamic is the most expensive microphone on this list by a significant margin.
 Its price range is aimed towards professionals in the music industry looking for a lasting, top-caliber device.
-With a perfect rating of 5 stars on Amazon, it appears to be living up to that high standard.

 Acoustic Guitar Microphone Buying Guide